Important issues before submitting

 Conflict of interest statement must be placed at the manuscript as below:

 “The authors declare that there are no conflicts of interest regarding the publication of this manuscript”.

 The ORCID of authors should be inserted in this section

 11- REFERENCES: References should be cited in the text.
-Research papers, review papers and short communications should have at least 25, 55 and 15 references respectively.
+Research papers, review papers and short communications should have at least 25, 55, and 15 references respectively.
 The author should confront partial results with data published by other authors whose names and year of publication are to be cited by including them in the text directly Damadi (2014) or indirectly (Aliloo and Shokati 2011), (Prasai et al. 2015).
-It is strongly recommended that the author/s should use the updated references (recently 10 years) unless the references at materials and methods section.
+It is strongly recommended that the author/s should use the updated references (recently 10 years) unless the references at the materials and methods section.
 Responsibility for the accuracy of bibliographic citations lies entirely with the corresponding author.

 A list of refereed literature arranged in alphabetical order according to the surname of the first authors.
 Hanging line by 0.7 cm.

 References may be written using Mendeley in accordance with Azarian journal of Agriculture style